-Dial-A-Ride is provided to persons 70 years of age or older, and to others who are not able to ride regular Valley Transit fixed route buses due to a disability.
-Cash fare is 75 cents.
-Monthly passes for unlimited rides during a calendar month are $12.00.
-Ticket booklets are also available in increments of $15.00 for 20 one-way trips.
-Passengers share the bus with others travelling in the same general direction and the trip may take longer than travelling alone.
+Dial-A-Ride is provided to persons 70 years of age or older, and to others who are not able to ride regular Valley Transit Fixed Route buses due to a disability.
+Passengers share the bus with others traveling in the same general direction and the trip may take longer than traveling alone.
 Reservations must be made by calling 509-527-3779, between 8:30 a.m. and 5:30 p.m., Monday – Friday one to fourteen days before you plan to travel.
-Same day reservations are accepted only on a space available basis.
-Dial-A-Ride is provided Monday through Friday, 6:30 a.m. to 5:30 p.m., except the following holidays: New Year’s Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving Day and Christmas Day.
+Same-day reservations are accepted only on a space-available basis.
+Dial-A-Ride is provided Monday through Friday, 6:30 a.m. to 5:30 p.m., except on the following holidays: New Year’s Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving Day, and Christmas Day.

 DRIVER ASSISTS SERVICE AVAILABLE

 The Dial-A-Ride driver assists passengers from the door of their residence to the door of their destination, as conditions warrant.
 Please be on-time.
 The van will wait up to five minutes only at a pick-up location as a convenience to other passengers who are also on a schedule.
 A second van will not be sent to the same address for that reservation.
 Attendants necessary to aid mobility are welcome to accompany passengers at no charge.
 Dial-A-Ride is not an ambulance service and cannot provide emergency transportation.